ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_docker/03_start.md

     ```

     {% note warning %}

     Currently, disk storage is not supported on Apple Silicon (M1 or M2).
-Use the command from "In-memory storage" tab if you want to try {{ ydb_short_name }} on this CPU.
+Use the command from "In-memory storage" tab if you want to try {{ ydb-short-name }} on this CPU.

     {% endnote %}

 - In-memory storage